Oduduwa: Oduduwa and his/her role in creation

 Yoruba religious traditions about the dawn of time claim that Oduduwa was Olodumare's favorite Orisa.
 As such, he (or she, as the primordial Oduduwa originally represented the Divine Feminine aspect and Obatala the Divine Masculine) was sent from heaven to create the earth upon the waters, a mission he/she had usurped from his/her consort and sibling Obatala, who had been equipped with a snail shell filled with sand and a rooster to scatter the said sand in order to create land.
 These beliefs, held by Yoruba traditionalists, are said to be the cornerstone of their story of creation.
 Obatala and Oduduwa here are represented symbolically by a calabash, with Obatala taking the top and Oduduwa taking the bottom.
 In this narrative, Oduduwa is also known as Olofin Otete, the one who took the Basket of Existence from Olodumare.

-Another depiction of Oduduwa as being the wife of Obatala is presented in Odu Ifa Osa Meji, a verse of the Ifa oracle.
+Another depiction of Oduduwa as being the wife of Obatala is presented in Osa Meji, a verse of the Odu Ifa.
 In this Odu, Obatala discovers the secret of his wife and steals the masquerade's robes from her to wear it himself.
 This is suggested to be a historical representation of a switch from matriarchy to patriarchy.

 This cosmological tradition has sometimes been blended with the tradition of the historical Oduduwa.
 According to others, the historical Oduduwa is considered to be named after the earlier version of Oduduwa, who is female and related to the Earth called Ile.

 The earlier traditions of either a gender-fluid or an expressly female Oduduwa are seen in the spirit's representation in the Gelede tradition.
 Initiates of Gelede receive a shrine to Oduduwa along with a Gelede costume and mask.
 This speaks to Oduduwa as being associated with the divine ancestral mothers that are known as Awon iya wa or Iyami.
 Here, Oduduwa is revered as the mother of the Yoruba.